-Focus on growing market share in Wealth segment
+Focus on growing market share in the Wealth segment

-The Bank's view is that a substantial Wealth (Insurance, Financial Planning, Fiduciary and Investments) business is an essential component of a customer-centric universal bank, as well as a comprehensive offering to high net worth individuals.
-Equally, in the current regulatory environment, the capital-light Wealth business makes an important contribution to enhancing the Bank's return on equity and diversifying the Bank's earnings.
-SBSA's management therefore work in partnership with Personal & Business Banking SA, Corporate and Investment Banking SA and Liberty to market wealth products and services through their distribution channels to their customers, and share the SBG Group's support functions to achieve economies of scale.
+SBSA's view is that a substantial Wealth business comprising Insurance, Financial Planning, Fiduciary and Investments is an essential component of a customer-centric universal bank.
+Equally, in the current regulatory environment, the capital-light Wealth business makes an important contribution to enhancing SBSA's return on equity and diversifying SBSA's earnings.
+SBSA's management therefore work in partnership with Personal & Business Banking SA, Corporate and Investment Banking SA and Liberty to market wealth products and services through their distribution channels to their customers, and share the SB Group's support functions to achieve economies of scale.
 These partnerships are leveraged to unlock significant additional value by designing relevant solutions for clients and cross-selling products and services.
-The strategy is executed through a new client-focused operating model which was implemented in 2016 and is now fully embedded.
-The model uses data analysis and servicing and distribution capabilities to enable a deeper understanding of clients' behaviours and needs.
+The strategy is executed through a client-focused operating model which was implemented in 2016 and is now fully embedded.
+SBSA believes that the model uses data analysis and servicing and distribution capabilities to enable a deeper understanding of clients' behaviours and needs.
 Based on this knowledge, teams develop innovative products and channels and customised portfolios that are comprehensive, transparent and best suited to the individual needs of clients.
-There is a significant opportunity for the Bank to generate growth from its wealth activities.
-In South Africa, the SBG Group's share of the domestic banking market is approximately 28 per cent. and its wealth activities account for approximately 5 per cent. of the market's wealth earnings.
-In 2016, product and advisory services were amended to ensure that they serve the unique needs of individual clients and are aligned with the principles of the Retail Distribution Review.
+There is a significant opportunity for SBSA to generate growth from its wealth activities; for instance, SBSA's share of retail deposits in South Africa was approximately 22 per cent. as at 31 December 2017 while, in comparison, the share of the short-term insurance market is 4.0 per cent. (sources: South African Reserve Bank's BA 900 returns and the 2017 KPMG South Africa Insurance Industry Survey).